 You can read more about the review of Australia’s surrogacy laws, and the Terms of Reference, on the ALRC website.
 You can also subscribe to the ALRC for updates to be kept informed as the review progresses.
 I am pleased to be part of the ALRC’s Advisory Committee, assisting to inform the review.

-The ALRC will seek submissions to an Issues Paper, which you will be able to read before making a submission.
-The Issues Paper will introduce the Inquiry and include and a list of questions – you can answer all of the questions, or only some.
-I will share a link to the Issues Paper when it becomes available.
+The ALRC is seeking submissions to an Issues Paper, which you should read before making a submission.
+The Issues Paper introduces the Inquiry and includes and a list of questions – you can answer all of the questions, or only some.

 Making a submission may feel intimidating.
 Rest assured, there is no right or wrong way to write your submission, and telling a story from the heart is really important.
-I will publish a template Submission, which you will be welcome to download and use as a starting point to complete your own submission.
+You can download and save a template Submission, which you can use as a starting point to complete your own submission.

 I will publish my own Submission, which you can then read.